helium/HIP/0010-usage-based-data-transfer-rewards.md

 proportionally.
 The remainder of the unspent rewards shold be distributed pro-rata to the PoC Challengers, Witnesses, and Challengees to further encourage network growth

-To illustrate, here are a a couple of scenarios:
+To illustrate, here are a couple of scenarios:

 - 10,000,000 DC are transferred across the network through various Hotspots.
 The HNT oracle price is
   $2.
 In this scenario the total HNT value of DC being transferred is 50 HNT (10,000,000 DC \*